Chickens get bored, yes, you read right, they can get so bored that they start to pull the feathers of their coop mates and cackle out of discontent.

 The Lixit Chicken Feeder keeps chickens occupied all day long.
 It is durable, easy to fill with chicken treats, and the perfect size for mature birds to roll around and peck at.

 Chickens love searching for their favorite treats and as intelligent animals, they’ll quickly learn the concept of moving the chicken ball around to retrieve those tasty morsels.

 It is one of the best chicken toys and the perfect size to stimulate chickens.
 It doesn’t consist of any small parts that could become a choking hazard and its durable plastic design withstands constant scratching and pecking.

 These fun toys are sure to reduce boredom by encouraging chickens to collect their treats rather than engage in bad habits such as feather pulling and chasing one another inside the chicken coop.

-The ball is also a great way to introduce simple treats such as berries, grains, and mealworms.
+The chicken ball is also a great way to introduce simple chicken treats such as berries, grains, and mealworms.
 The pull-apart manufacture makes it easy to fill and clean.

 - Plastic manufacture

 - Weight 0.16 ounces